kruize/autotune/design/MonitoringModeAPI.md

 **Response**

-The response will contain a array of JSON object with the recommendations for the specified experiment.
+The response will contain an array of JSON objects with the recommendations for the specified experiment.

 <details>
 <summary><b>Example Response Body</b></summary>